episemic/episemic/CONTRIBUTING.md

 ## 🙏 Thanks

-Thank you for contributing to Episemic Core!
+Thank you for contributing to Episemic!
 Your contributions help make AI memory systems more accessible and powerful.